 Grief is a reaction to loss whether the death of a loved one or the ending of a recent relationship.
-Grief can even incude losing the loss of a sense of normalcy or safety after a traumatic event.
+Grief can even incude the loss of a sense of normalcy or safety after a traumatic event.
 Grief encompass a wide range of emotions such as fear, anger and deep, deep sadness.

 The process of adapting to a loss can dramatically change from person to person, depending on his or her background, beliefs, relationship to the person who’s passed, and other factors.

 Common symptoms of grief can be physical, emotional or social.